Points On License: Driving Licence Points And DVLA Check Help

 |---|---|---|---|

-| SP30 | Speeding on a public road | 3-6 | 4 years from offence |
+| SP30 | Speeding on a public road | 3 to 6 | 4 years from offence |

-| DR10 | Drink driving (excess alcohol) | 3-11 | 11 years from conviction |
+| DR10 | Drink driving (excess alcohol) | 3 to 11 | 11 years from conviction |

 | CU80 | Mobile phone while driving | 6 | 4 years from offence |

-| IN10 | Driving uninsured | 6-8 | 4 years from offence |
+| IN10 | Driving uninsured | 6 to 8 | 4 years from offence |

-| CD10 | Careless driving | 3-9 | 4 years from offence |
+| CD10 | Careless driving | 3 to 9 | 4 years from offence |

-In simple terms: your points stop counting toward a ban after three years, but they remain visible on your record for a further year.
+In simple terms, your points stop counting toward a ban after three years, but they remain visible on your record for a further year.

 - Points count toward disqualification for 3 years from the date of the offence